apache/druid/docs/ingestion/supervisor.md

 The `spec` section contains three parts:

-- `dataSchema`: The schema for the indexing task to use during ingestion.
+- `dataSchema`: Sets the schema for the indexing task to use during ingestion.
 - [`ioConfig`](#ioconfig): Instructs Druid how to connect to the [source system](./index.md#ingestion-methods) and how to parse data.
 - [`tuningConfig`](#tuningconfig): Controls performance-related settings for the supervisor and indexing tasks.